shristisingh29/Codechef/README.md

 # Codechef
-Python Code of Questions in Long Challenge
+Python Code of Questions in September Long Challenge